cllopes/reactathon/material/1_es6/readme.md

 JavaScript does not end here.

 The [TC39](https://github.com/tc39) decided to transition the ECMAScript standardization process to a yearly release cadence.
-This is why `ES6` is also referred to by it's year (ECMAScript 2015).
-The next releases after ES6 have been much small in terms of the number of changes but have contained some important new features.
+This is why `ES6` is also referred to by its year (ECMAScript 2015).
+The next releases after ES6 have been much smaller in terms of the number of changes but have contained some important new features.

 - ES7 (ECMAScript 2016) — Finalized in 2016 (`Array.prototype.includes()`, `**` exponent operator)